jibinkv/Angular1.5ComponentApp/README.md

 # AngularJs1.5ComponentApp

-AngularJsHelloWorldApp is a HelloWord App demonstrate Angular 1.5 components, components lifecycle hooks, TDD.
+Angular1.5ComponentApp is a HelloWord App demonstrate Angular 1.5 components, components lifecycle hooks, TDD.
 It is an automated angularJs single page app setup using bower and gulp.
 Build, unit test (Karma) have been automated.

 * * *